hww1999/data-512-homework_2/README.md

    redirect,
    new
-3. Using personal access token and **lastrevid** from cities_by_state.json to obtain ORES score of articles

-   *During the first attempt to get the scores, 107 articles failed to get the scores, which are mainly regions in Stata Michigan and the score value are put in **REQUEST FAIL** to distinguish from articles that succeeded in the first attempt*
+3. Using personal access token and **lastrevid** from cities_by_state.json to obtain ORES score of articles *During the first attempt to get the scores, 107 articles failed to get the scores, which are mainly regions in Stata Michigan and the score value are put in **REQUEST FAIL** to distinguish from articles that succeeded in the first attempt*

    *In the second attempt, 106 out of the 107 succeeded in retrieving the scores, and the only one left has duplicated **pageid** and **title** in the dataframe but with a different **lastrevid** and obtained score*

 ![failAttempt](https://github.com/hww1999/data-512-homework_2/assets/50925030/aef07b9e-42f2-4bc5-8baa-2143685f9efc)

    *Last but not least, while taking out the duplicated rows should have been done in the first step, it is instead done here.*

+5. The final dataset *wp_scored_city_articles_by_state.csv* is produced in the *data analysis.ipynb* since an extra field was required to testify the differences between populations from own calculation and the US Census Bureau

 # Fields of Data Files